 The fact authors can sell their fanfics means the books available via Kindle Worlds are not free.
 They usually cost between $0.99 to $3.99.

 If you have an Amazon account you can, however, read the free sample, before making an investment.

 Based in Toronto, Wattpad is one of the largest book communities on the web, and one of the largest sources of free reads.

 Monthly audience of over 10 million readers spends here over 2 billion minutes every month.
 Every minute the site connects more than 10,000 readers with a new story.

 As much as 70% of users access Wattpad from mobile devices.
 Very well designed apps are available for iOS and Android devices.

-While FanFiction is mostly powered by Harry Potter community, Wattpad is more about fanfic driven by celebrities and comics.
+While FanFiction is mostly powered by Harry Potter community, Wattpad is more about fanfic inspired by celebrities and comics.
 There are over 100,000 stories about One Direction.
-You can also find fanfic about Selena Gomez, Taylor Swift, or Zac Efron.
+You can also find the fanfic about Selena Gomez, Taylor Swift, or Zac Efron.

 The site has an extremely strong and active community.
 One of the most popular fanfic stories, a serialized With Your Love (A One Direction fanfiction), was being read over 19 million times.

 The Archive of Our Own (also referred as AO3) is a project founded and operated by the Organization for Transformative Works.
 It’s a non-profit, non-commercial archive for the fanfic of all formats, including not only writings, but also graphic art, videos, and podcasts.